MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 The following are the limitations for app caching:

 * Single-page apps that use client-side routing for page navigation can benefit from app caching.
-It's recommended that the same domain be used across all contexts of your app launch.
+It's recommended that the same domain is used across all contexts of your app launch.

 * Apps need to re-register for events such as `themeChange`, `focusEnter`, and so on, in the load handler.
 Teams client won't send any notifications to the app when cached.
 If your app requires notifications even when cached, caching might not be the right solution.

 * App caching is supported only in Teams desktop client.
 In Teams web client, even if the app registers load handlers, the app is removed from the cache after the unload sequence is completed.

 * Register the `load` and `beforeUnload` handlers early in your launch sequence.
-If the Teams client doesn’t identify these registrations before the user leaves the app, the app isn't cached.
+If the Teams client doesn’t see these registrations before the user leaves the app, the app isn't cached.

 * The Teams client invokes the `loadHandler` only after the `unload` sequence of the app is completed.
 For example, if a user launches tab A of your app and then launches tab B of the same app, tab B won't get the load signal until the tab A invokes the `readyToUnload` callback.